tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 .. tip::

-    In this step we added ``logging`` to the new endpoint.
+    In this step you added ``logging`` to the new endpoint.
 Tethys and Django leverage Python's built-in logging capabilities.
 Use logging statements in your code to provide useful debugging information, system status, or error capture in your production logs.
 The logging for a portal can be configured in the :ref:`tethys_configuration`.
 To learn more about logging in Tethys/Django see: `Django Logging <https://docs.djangoproject.com/en/2.2/topics/logging/>`_

 2. Add a new ``UrlMap`` to the ``url_maps`` method of the :term:`app class` in :file:`app.py`: